0xnirlin/0xnirlin/README.md

 4. Fourth overall in Unstoppable Contest on Sherlock - [Result Link](https://discord.com/channels/812037309376495636/1123628892536717472/1137765358447632496)
 5. Fourth overall in Ondo Finance Contest on Code4rena - [Result Link](https://code4rena.com/audits/2023-09-ondo-finance#top)
 6. Sixth overall in Axelar Contest on Code4rena - [Result Link](https://code4rena.com/audits/2023-07-axelar-network#top)

+## Personal Projects and Contributions
+The Proof of Concept (POC) for the recent thirdweb exploit: A simplified ERC20 version utilizing ERC2771 context and OpenZeppelin's Multicall, demonstrating the potential for an attacker to transfer anyone's tokens among other exploits.
+Participated in multiple contests and consistently ranked in the top 5, showcasing a strong understanding and skill set in smart contract security.
+[Repo Link](https://github.com/0xnirlin/Thirdweb-Exploit-POC)

+## Interests
+- Web3 Security
+- Blockchain Development
+- Zero Knowledge Proofs

 <!--# Hats Finance